 - Few drops Pink or purple food colouring

 - Vegan-friendly sprinkles and edible glitter (to decorate, optional)

 Preheat oven to 180°C/gas mark 4 and prepare 12 cupcake cases on a tray.

-Prepare the chia "eggs" by mixing the chia seeds with 9 tablespoons of water.
+Prepare the flax "eggs" by mixing the flax seeds with 8 tablespoons of water.
 Set aside for 5 minutes to thicken.

 In a large bowl, cream together the butter, caster sugar and vanilla.